-Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) In late August and early September, suppressed convection became more prominent over the Indian Ocean, while TS Gordon is notable over the Gulf of Mexico and central U.S. An uptick in easterly waves resulted in three tropical cyclones forming over the Atlantic.
+Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) In early September, suppressed convection became more prominent over the Indian Ocean.
+An uptick in easterly waves resulted in three tropical cyclones forming over the Atlantic.
 Easterly wave activity waned by mid-September, with suppressed convection across much of the tropical Atlantic as wind shear increased.
-Indian Ocean convection remained suppressed.
-Most recently, the suppressed Indian Ocean convection shifted eastward into the South China Sea, with enhanced convection emerging in the Western Indian Ocean as the active phase of the MJO shifted towards Phase 1.
+Suppressed convection over the Indian Ocean shifted eastward toward the Maritime Continent, as small regions of enhanced convection are seen over the western Indian Ocean.
+Most recently, the suppressed Indian Ocean convection continued to shift further east and strengthen over the Maritime Continent, while the enhanced convection emerging in the Western Indian Ocean becomes more widespread as the active phase of the MJO continued through Phase 1.

-Outgoing Longwave Radiation (OLR) Anomalies (7.5°S - 7.5°N) Drier-than-normal conditions, positive OLR anomalies (yellow/red shading)

-Wetter-than-normal conditions, negative OLR anomalies (blue shading) MJO activity from April weakened in early May as the suppressed phase destructively interfered with the low frequency La Niña base state.
-Stronger MJO activity emerged in late May, and weakened again during June coincident with pronounced Rossby wave activity.
-The MJO remained weak for most of June.

-During July, the intraseasonal signal reemerged, with some eastward propagation evident in the OLR field.
+Outgoing Longwave Radiation (OLR) Anomalies (5°S - 5°N) Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) The MJO was active during the boreal spring, remaining fairly strong throughout April, weakening briefly, and re-strengthening in mid-May.
+The signal weakened again in June.
+During July, the MJO signal re-emerged, with some eastward propagation evident in the OLR field.
 Kelvin waves, Rossby waves, and tropical cyclones dominated the pattern during August and early September, while the intraseasonal signal remained fairly weak.
-Over the last 2 weeks, the suppressed phase of the MJO has emerged over the Eastern Indian Ocean and Maritime Continent.
+During mid-September, the suppressed phase of the MJO emerged over the Eastern Indian Ocean and Maritime Continent.
+Since then, the suppressed signal has propagated further east and enhanced convection has emerged over the western Indian Ocean.

-200-hPa Velocity Potential Anomalies (5°S - 5°N) Positive anomalies (brown shading) indicate unfavorable conditions for precipitation
+200-hPa Velocity Potential Anomalies (5°S - 5°N)

+Positive anomalies (brown shading) indicate unfavorable conditions for precipitation Negative anomalies (green shading) indicate favorable conditions for precipitation

-Negative anomalies (green shading) indicate favorable conditions for precipitation There was robust MJO activity through boreal spring along with the decay of La Niña conditions.
+There was robust MJO activity through boreal spring along with the decay of La Niña conditions.
 The enhanced phase of the MJO weakened east of the Date Line during June.
 Eastward propagation of broad suppressed convection continued into early July.
 The upper-level footprint of the MJO re-emerged during mid-July, with a broad divergent signal propagating from the Maritime Continent to the central Pacific.
 From mid-July to early September, a somewhat stationary pattern of enhanced (suppressed) convection over the east-central Pacific (Indian Ocean) has emerged, associated with the transition towards El Niño conditions.
 The suppressed phase of the MJO recently constructively interfered with the base state across the eastern Indian Ocean and western Maritime Continent.